+Potential Side Effects of Corticosteroids

-Flare Up: Occasionally people notice a flare in their pain within the first 24 hours after an injection.
+Flare Up.
+Occasionally people notice a flare in their pain within the first 24 hours after an injection.
 This usually settles on its own within a couple of days.
 Use your usual pain killers to relieve symptoms.

-Thinning of skin: Occasionally some thinning of the skin or dimpling skin colour change may occur at the injection site.
+Thinning of Skin.
+Occasionally some thinning of the skin or dimpling skin colour change may occur at the injection site.
 This is more likely to happen if you have a higher dose of steroid.

-Facial flushing: Steroid injections may sometimes cause facial flushing or interfere with the menstrual cycle making them irregular temporarily.
-However you should consult your GP if concerned, or if it persists.
-Mood change: Any treatment with steroids may cause changes in mood - either elation or depression.
+Facial Flushing and Menstrual Cycle.
+Steroid injections may sometimes cause facial flushing or interfere with menstrual cycle making them irregular temporarily.
+However, you should consult your GP if concerned, or if it persists.

+Mood Change.
+Any treatment with steroids may cause changes in mood, either elation or depression.
 This may be more common in people with a previous history of mood disturbance.
 If you have concerns please discuss this with your doctor.

-Change in glycemic control: People with diabetes may find that the steroid injection affects their blood sugar control; sometimes you may notice a temporary blood sugar rise.
-It is recommended that you check your blood levels more regularly; it may take between 1-3 weeks for them to settle.
+Change in Glycemic Control.
+People with diabetes may find that the steroid injection affects their blood sugar control.
+Sometimes you may notice a temporary blood sugar rise.
+It is recommended that you check your blood levels more regularly.
+It may take between 1-3 weeks for them to settle.